Thailand by Train

 There are four major routes from Bangkok:

-The Northern Line, shown black on the map, runs through the heartland of Thailand taking in the ancient capital Ayutthaya, and Chiang Mai, once capital of the northern kingdom of Lan Na, and other historic centers such as Lopburi, and Lamphun.
+The Northern Line runs through the heartland of Thailand taking in the ancient capital Ayutthaya, and Chiang Mai, once capital of the Northern kingdom of Lan Na, and other historic centers such as Lopburi, and Lamphun.

-The north eastern line, shown green, crosses the Isan plateau via Khon Kaen and Udon Thani to Nong Khai on the border with Laos, about 20 km from the Laos capital of Vientiane; an easterly spur passes through Nakhon Ratchasima (Korat), Buri Ram, Surin and Sri Sakhet, on the way to Ubon Ratchathani and the border with southern Laos.
+The North Eastern Line crosses the Isan plateau via Khon Kaen and Udon Thani to Nong Khai on the border with Laos, about 20 km from the Laos capital of Vientiane; an easterly spur passes through Nakhon Ratchasima (Korat), Buri Ram, Surin and Sri Sakhet, on the way to Ubon Ratchathani and the border with southern Laos.

-The eastern line (shown blue on the map) goes through Chachoengsao, Prachinburi and Kabinburi to Aranya Prathet on the border with Aranya Phrathet.
-A southeastern spur of this line goes to Pattaya and Sattahip, but trains are rare.
+The Eastern Line goes through Chachoengsao, Prachinburi and Kabinburi to Aranya Prathet on the border with Cambodia.
+A South Eastern spur of this line goes to Pattaya and Sattahip, but trains are rare.

-Unfortunately, for the last two years, there have been regular terrorist incidents in the extreme southern provinces of Songkla, Yala, Pattani & Narrathiwat.
+Unfortunately, for the last few years, there have been regular terrorist incidents in the extreme southern provinces of Songkla, Yala, Pattani & Narrathiwat.
 See: Southern Insurgency

-A western spur, once known infamously as the Death Railway goes from Thonburi railway station to Kanchanaburi and the Bridge on the River Kwai.
+A Western spur of the Southern Line, once known infamously as the Death Railway, runs from Thonburi railway station to Kanchanaburi and the Bridge on the River Kwai.

 Byways